arees88/ML_Azure_P3_Capstone/README.md

 ### Results

-The Hyperdrive run configured with ScriptRunConfig class took 42 minutes to run.
+The Hyperdrive run configured with ScriptRunConfig class took 42 minutes to complete.

 It identified the Best model hyperparameters as follows:
 ```